ShadowHDone/feud-app/README.md

 ```
 Result is emitting of 'receiveUpdateByPlayer' event in this application.

-5. Last step us imlementing of 'sendSignalByLeader' emitter, that updates state of game on server and sends broadcast request to other players and to itself.
+5. Last step is imlementing of 'sendSignalByLeader' emitter, that updates state of game on server and sends broadcast request to other players and to itself.

 Example of implementation of opening one answer indexed by questionIndex and answerIndex:
 ```